 You can view which ports the various boats use on their trips in the 'Departures & Prices' section of each boat's webpage.
 Whichever ports your boat uses, normally the boat operator provides a transfer to the boat from the local airport or hotels (if you overnight beforehand).
 We will send you full departure details during the booking process.
 In some cases the boats are moored at port and depart the day after the trip begins.
 This means you can arrive quite late on the first day of the tour and still board the boat before it sets sail the following morning.

-Most people fly into Cairo International Airport.
+Most people fly into Cairo.
 It is well serviced by over 70 international airlines from Europe, the US, Africa and Asia.
-Sharm El Sheikh and Hurghada are accessible via the domestic flights or direct from a few international airports.
-More information on: How to get to Egypt.
+Sharm El Sheikh and Hurghada are accessible on domestic flights or direct from a few international airports.
+Read more information on: How to get to Egypt.

 We recommend you take out insurance to cover diving and travel activities, including trip cancellation.
 See our insurance programme for a competitive quotation:

-If you plan on staying in Egypt before or after your diving safari, you can find a large range of accommodation options at hotelscombined.com, our affiliated hotel reservation specialists.
-Browse their website, use their on-line chat to ask questions, then simply use your credit card to make your booking:
+If you plan on staying in Egypt before or after your Red Sea liveaboard diving safari, you can find a large range of accommodations at hotelscombined.com, our affiliated hotel booking specialists.
+Browse their website, use their on-line chat to ask questions, then use your bank card to make your reservation: